FlowFuse/flowfuse/docs/install/local/README.md

 ## Upgrade

+If upgrading from 1.x.y to 2.x.y then you may need to upgrade from NodeJS v16 to NodeJS v18.
+Please ensure you do this before the following steps.

 To upgrade to the latest release you can follow these steps.
 Replace `x.y.z` with the version you are upgrading to.